Tomnowell/newsite/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 </details>

+---

-*A log entry containing %2E%2E%2F%2E%2E%2Fproc%2Fself%2Fenviron was identified.
-What kind of attack might this infer?*
+**Q2: A log entry containing %2E%2E%2F%2E%2E%2Fproc%2Fself%2Fenviron was identified.
+What kind of attack might this infer?**

-> All those %2E look like URL encoded periods and a few %2F which represent forward slashes.
-It looks like someone is navigating through a file system.
+*All those %2E look like URL encoded periods and a few %2F which represent forward slashes.
+It looks like someone is navigating through a file system.*

 <details>